-Our Mentoring Scheme is key to our Womens Programme and is set up to provide additional support for our participants (mentees) to further develop and improve their labour market positions in these sectors.
+Providing Mentors for our participants is key to our Womens Programme.
+It is set up to provide additional support for our participants (mentees) to further develop and improve their labour market positions.

 What is Mentoring?